systelab/cpp-test-utilities/README.md

 # C++ Test Utilities interface

-This repository contains a common interface for the test utilities used by the different Systelab projects.
+This repository contains a common interface for the test utilities used by the different C++ projects of Systelab organization.

 ## Entity comparators